 Luckily, it’s a temporary hustle and your hair will grow back by the time your baby turns one.

 Okay fine, that doesn’t make losing it any less frustrating.
 But we’ve got you!
-Following these few rules will definitely help you maintain your mane.
+Follow these simple rules to help you maintain your mane.

 Opt for a thickening shampoo for volume instead of a conditioning shampoo.
-This is because most conditioning shampoo products have much more chemicals that weigh down your hair for the look without actually adding to its volume.
+Most conditioning shampoo products have more chemicals that weigh down your hair for the look without actually helping to add to its volume.